anna-kulyk/robofriends/README.md

 - Responsive Web Design
 - Sections designed with CSS Flexbox
 - Search bar to find the robot by its name
+- Fetch API to fetch users from {JSON} Placeholder

 ## Acknowledgements